nids0810/UI-Developer-Interview/Javascript/NodsJS.md

 https://codeburst.io/node-js-by-example-part-1-668376cd4f96

-It will install the npm package and allows to use globally.
-`npm install -g`
+Prerequiste: Install `node.js`

+Create a new project folder `hello-world`
+`mkdir hello-world && cd hello-world`

 Initiate a new Node application.
-Run this under an empty folder.
+Run this under the project folder `npm init`

-`npm init`
+Go through all the steps mentioned.
 This should create a `package.json` file.
 The file should look like this.

 ```{
   "name": "hello-world",